hckrtst/notesnsnippets/readme.md

 You cannot do better than O(n) where n is size of array since you must access every element at least once

+## Optimizing wth DIY

+## Tips for coding

+* Don't write loose code, write small functions
+* When filling in the func impls, try a priority-based breadth first approach, work on the most useful functions first and then fill in the rest ( you need to maximize your signals to the interviewer)